molgenis/molgenis.org/public/documentation/guide-explore.md

 ![Dataexplorer annotators](/res/images/dataexplorer/annotators.png?raw=true, "dataexplorer/annotators")

 The screen shows a list of available annotators that can be used.
-Clicking the title of the annotator will result in a popup with additional information such as a general description and a listing of the attributes that will be added by this annotator.
+Clicking the title of the annotator will result in a popup with additional information, such as a general description and a listing of the attributes that will be added by this annotator.
-Using the checkboxes multiple annotators can be selected for one run, which is started by clicking the "annotate" button.
-If preferred a copy of the dataset can be created with the annotations added to this copy, leaving the original entity as it is.
+Using the checkboxes, multiple annotators can be selected for one run, which is started by clicking the "annotate" button.
+If preferred, a copy of the dataset can be created with the annotations added to this copy, leaving the original entity as it is.
 Annotated fields will be added to the entity in a compound attribute.

-On the right hand side of the screen a list of unavailable annotators is shows, the reason why they are unavailable is shown in the list, this can for example be due to a resource being unavailable or an attribute needed to map the entity and resource to each other missing.
+On the right hand side of the screen, a list of unavailable annotators is shown.
+The reason why they are unavailable is shown in this list.
+This can for example be due to a resource being unavailable, or when an attribute needed to map the entity and resource to each other is missing.
-The gear icon trailing every annotator in the list can be used to configure the settings for this annotator.
+The gear icon trailing every annotator in the list, can be used to configure the settings for this annotator.

 # Aggregation

 The aggregation module allows you to produce aggregated counts for queries on the data.

-The screen has 2 areas, the controls and the results, the controls allow you to choose the attributes you wish to use for the aggregation.
+The screen has 2 areas, the controls and the results.
+The controls allow you to choose the attributes you wish to use for the aggregation.

 ![Dataexplorer aggregates](/res/images/dataexplorer/aggregate_controls.png?raw=true, "dataexplorer/aggregates")

-You can select 1 attribute for simple one dimensional counts, represented as a table with one column, or two attributes to get a 2 dimensional aggregate table.
+Youcan select 1 attribute for simple one dimensional counts, represented as a table with one column, or two attributes to get a 2 dimensional aggregate table.
 A third dropdown allows you to select an attribute by which to group the results.

 ![Dataexplorer aggregate results](/res/images/dataexplorer/aggregate_result_table.png?raw=true, "dataexplorer/aggregateresults")